ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/security/authentication/certificate-configuration.markdown

 Let's look at an example -

-To use `Security.Certificate.Load.Exec` with a PowerShell script, the [settings.json](../../configuration/configuration-options#json) will look something like this:
+To use `Security.Certificate.Load.Exec` with a PowerShell script, the [settings.json](../../configuration/configuration-options#json) must be stored in each node's `Server` folder and will look something like this:

 {CODE-BLOCK:json}
 {